Frr-z/avatareditor/README.md

 ## Instalation

-For Studio users: [Roblox Model]("https://www.roblox.com/library/12074132482/AvatarEditor") -- Read the README script
+For Studio users: There's a model in my profile, I can't put the link here :skull:

 For Rojo users, just put the MainModule folders inside your Server/Client directory and the Promise inside ReplicatedStorage

 ## Usage

 The function names are pretty self-explanatory.
-Don't forget to do your type checking before calling the function (--!strict)
+Don't forget to do your type checking before calling the function

 Make sure to put "" in the string parameters that you won't use